CraigBladow/cc41/README.md

 | cld   | Clear the display.
 Has no effect in CC41
 | clrg  | Clear all numbered memory registers
 | clrgx | Clear registers starting at bbb, through eee incrementing by ii as specified in X by bbb.eeeii.
-| clsum | Clear statistics registers.
+| cls | Clear statistics registers.
 | clst  | Clear the stack registers x, y, z, and t.
 | clx   | Clear the x register.
 | date  | Loads number for current date into the x register.